AdaCore/gnatstudio/docs/users_guide/vcs.rst

   Indicates whether a revision log exists for this file.

 *Activity*
   The name of the activity the file belongs to.
-See :ref:`The_VCS_Activities` for more details.
+See :ref:`VCS_Activities` for more details.

 *Working rev.*